OlympusDAO-Education/Documentation/basics/olympusgive.md

 4. You can also donate to any **verified wallet** of your choosing - family, friends, or organizations in your community.

-5. Once you have selected a recipient, determine the gOHM amount that you wish to pledge.
+5. Once you have selected a recipient, determine the sOHM amount that you wish to pledge.
 The recipient will receive all the rebase rewards from the pledged tokens **indefinitely**, until all the principle is pulled out.